developers-hey/api-utils/README.md

 cd Client\ JWS-JWE
 java -jar ClientJWSJWE-1.1.3.jar
 ```
-* Postman Collections/Colecciones Postman: Select the environment variable and request of the API that you want to test, if it is required to send a payload in the request it must be previously encrypted using the Java Client. `Spanish translation:` Selecccionar la variable de ambiente  y peticion de la API que desea probar,  si se requiere enviar carga util en la peticion debera encriptarse previamente usando el Cliente Java
+* Postman Collections/Colecciones Postman: Select the environment variable and request of the API that you want to test, if it is required to send a payload in the request it must be previously encrypted using the Java Client. `Spanish translation:` Seleccionar la variable de ambiente  y petición de la API que desea probar,  si se requiere enviar carga útil en la petición deberá encriptarse previamente usando el Cliente Java.

 ### Autors / Autores ✒️
 - [Hey, Tech developers](mailto:developers@hey.inc?subject=API%20Snippets)